Alphabet Inc. (GOOG) Shares Up Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 1.85 compared to its previous closing price of 92.31.
-However, the company has seen a gain of 5.23% in its stock price over the last five trading days.
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 0.51 compared to its previous closing price of 94.17.
+Despite this, the company has experienced a 4.57% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/22/23 that Google Blocks News Results in Some Canadian Searches

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOG) Right Now?

-The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is 20.18x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 36 analysts rating it as a “buy,” 7 as “overweight,” 6 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 20.31x, Analysts have differing opinions on the stock, with 35 analysts rating it as a “buy,” 7 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored